gwcoffey/gwcoffey.com/hugo/content/booklist/2022-12-17-stories-from-tagore/index.md

 ---
 title: Stories from Tagore
 date: 2022-12-17
-summary: 'A collection of short stories by Rabindranath Tagore'
+summary: Tagore's Gitanjali may be my favorite book of poetry.
+His short stories are also wonderful…
 ---

 {{< booklist/book